News : page 3

 Study: Did cobras first spit venom to scare pre-humans?

-New research by Harry Greene, professor emeritus of ecology and evolutionary biology, suggests that for some cobras, the venom evolved additional complexity to deter potential enemies– possibly including bipedal, larger-brained hominins like Homo erectus, our extinct close relative.
+A smart prey animal knows to avoid a predatory snake armed with deadly venom.
+But new research suggests that for some cobras, the venom evolved additional complexity to deter potential enemies– possibly including bipedal, larger-brained hominins like Homo erectus, our extinct close relative.
+In “Convergent evolution of pain-inducing defensive venom components in spitting cobras,”…

 Alexis Soloski